reactive-python/reactpy/docs/src/learn/responding-to-events.md

 <Pitfall>

-All events propagate in React except `onScroll`, which only works on the JSX tag you attach it to.
+All events propagate in React except `on_scroll`, which only works on the PSX tag you attach it to.

 </Pitfall>